On April 9, Edward James Muggeridge (Eadweard Muybridge’s original name) is born in Kingston upon Thames, England.

 Muybridge continues to lecture throughout the United States.

-Muybridge visits Thomas Edison at his home and the two inventors discuss combining Muybridge’s zoopraxiscope with Edison’s phonograph.
+Muybridge visits Thomas Edison at his home and Muybridge proposes the two inventors work together, combining his zoopraxiscope with Edison’s phonograph to create moving picture shows with sound.
+Edison declines, but begins developing his own cinema technology.

 Muybridge lectures widely in Europe, including in England, Ireland, Germany, Italy, the Austro-Hungarian Empire and Switzerland.